A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Experimental Setup

+The LR and SL approaches are implemented using the default algorithms in the scikit-learn package \citep{sklearn}, whilst the the DragonNet, S-learner, T-learner, and P-learner, are implemented using the CausalML package \citep{chen2020causalml}.
+For DragonNet the number of neurons per layer was set to 200, the learning rate set to $1\times 10^{-1}$, number of epochs $=30$, and batch size $=64$.
+For TVAE the dimensionality of all latent variables was set to 5, the number of layers set to 2, batch size $=200$, number of epochs $=100$, learning rate $=5\times 10^{-4}$, and targeted regularization weight of 0.1.

-For the neural network methods, we undertake 15 trials on a train/test split for each of the 100 samples from the DGP.
-Distinct hyperparameter searches are undertaken for methods using targeted regularization.
-The hyperparameters which are included in the search space are present in Table \ref{tab:searchspace}.
+For CFR and MN, we undertake a Monte-Carlo train-test split hyperparameter search with 15 trials, for every one of the 100 samples from the DGP.
+The best performing set of hyperparameters is then used to train CFR and MN on the full dataset.
+For the hyperparameter search itself, we undertake 15 trials on a train/test split for each of the 100 samples from the DGP, and additional, separate hyperparameter searches are undertaken for methods using targeted regularization.
+The hyperparameters which are included in the search space for CFR and MN are present in Table \ref{tab:searchspace}.
 Note that the iteration count is not in terms of epochs - it represents the number of batches sampled randomly from the dataset.
 The number of iterations can be multiplied by the batch size and divided by the dataset size to approximately determine the equivalent number of epochs this represents.